 Set and Forget = Regret

 Sometimes when things are smooth sailing, I tend to get a little complacent.
 I’ve written about this once before… When I discovered that one of my tenants was using my property to run a brothel!

 Another time I turned my back was when I stopped reviewing my monthly property management reports.
 Since the previous 18 months of reports were all perfect, I got lazy and didn’t see a need to double-checking my PM’s accounting anymore.

 This went on for quite a while until one day my incoming rent payment looked odd.
 It was much less than expected.
 After going through the month-end statement in detail I found a fat-finger error from one of their staff members.

 But also, after finding that error, I went back and reviewed all previous monthly reports.
 I found multiple mistakes where I was overcharged, undercharged, or paid incorrectly.
 It was an accounting nightmare.
 If only I stayed on top of my business in the first place I would have avoided that complex mess!

 “When everything is going great, that’s the time to be suspicious!”

 I’m just scratching the surface with these stories.
 I’ve accumulated countless failures in my life and will continue to do so.
 But I will ALWAYS get back up, and become a stronger person (and investor) afterwards.

-Now, tell me: What crappy things have you done as an investor?
+Now, tell me: What crappy real estate mistakes have made?